CentecNetworks/sai-advance/README.md

     SET(CHIPNAME "tsingma")
     SET(SDKHOME "../sdk/")

-If you want to enable warmboot feature, you will be need redis support,and set below flag, and set the correct REDIS_INCLUDE_DIR
+If you want to enable warmboot feature, you will be need redis support,and set below flag, and set the correct REDIS_INCLUDE_DIR.

     SET(CONFIG_DBCLIENT 1)

+If you want to enable direct SAI CLI feature, you will need to set below flag, use "sai get ..." or "sai set ...".

+    SET(CONFIG_SAICLI 1)

+If you want to enable CTC SDK shell, you will need to set below flag, and use ctc_shell to connect and configure, ctc_shell need contact Centec to get.

+    SET(CONFIG_SHELLMODE 1)

 After this, let us enter folder ***build/***, and run these command: